 You need to pay $2.99 to avail utilities like location, date, time and to pull off more than 200 different actions.

-Having an ‘ad-free app’ is another answet to ‘how apps make money’.
+Having an ‘ad-free app’ is another answer to ‘how apps make money’.
 The users might already be using a free version of your app that shows ad contents.

 You may ask the users to pay you a certain amount of money for an ‘ad-free version’ of the app in order to have a better user experience.

-If you are an entrepreneur trying to eliminate the overbearing upfront costs that most startups face, then crowdfunding is the best way out.
+If you are an entrepreneur and do not want to overbear the upfront costs that most startups face, then crowdfunding is the best way out.

-There is no ‘one rule’ to ‘how apps make money’.
-You need to develop app monetization strategies as per the purpose of your app.
+There is no ‘one rule’ to monetize your app effectively.
+You need to develop the app monetization strategies as per the purpose of your app.

 You may add a pinch of advertising and sprinkle other approaches to make more revenue with your app.

-If you have been using a strategy that’s not generating expected revenues, and you are perplexed on how to monetize Android apps, it’s time for a strategy optimization.
+If you have been using a strategy that’s not generating expected revenues, it’s time for a strategy optimization.